-EAA embodies The Spirit of Aviation® through the world's most engaged community of aviation enthusiasts.
-EAA's nearly 250,000-plus members and 900 local chapters enjoy the fun and camaraderie of sharing their passion for flying, building, and restoring recreational aircraft.
+EAA embodies The Spirit of Aviation[®] through the world's most engaged community of aviation enthusiasts.
+EAA's 300,000-plus members and 900 local chapters enjoy the fun and camaraderie of sharing their passion for flying, building, and restoring recreational aircraft.
 For more information on EAA and its programs, visit EAA.org.
-To learn more about the Ray Aviation Scholarship program, visit EAA.org/RayScholars.
+To learn more about the Ray Aviation Scholarship, visit EAA.org/RayScholarship.